Emmadegreat/react-tuto/README.md

 # react-tuto.
-After learning react framework, decided to put something together, hence this work. this is my web application practice work with react.
+After learning react framework, I decided to put something together, hence this work. this is my web application practice work with react.